Missing Operating System on Windows 11/10/8/7? Fix It Now with 7 Methods

 Step 3: Try to find IDE Primary Master, IDE Primary Slave, IDE Secondary Master, and check whether they can be detected or not.

 If no disk is shown or displayed as None/Not Detected, it means that the BIOS doesn't detect the drive and you may select None to Auto.
-This may solve OS not found error.
+This may solve the Operating System not found error.

 If the system disk information is displayed, it means that BIOS can detect the hard drive and you need exit BIOS.